 A deep understanding of structure-function relationships in proteins enables us to design novel protein tools with modified properties and small molecules and peptides that regulate protein functions and signaling pathways.
 Currently our lab is especially interested in structure-guided engineering of novel optogenetics tools and GPCR ligands and modulators.
 Through a broad international collaboration, we have previously developed several new optogenetics tools (e.g. C1C2GA, FLASH, ChRmine).

-In addition to rhodopsins and GPCRs, we also have interests in some membrane receptors and transporters.
+In addition to photo- and chemoreceptors, we are also interested in proteins that sense other physicochemical stimuli, such as magnetic fields and ultrasound.
 Please ask us for details.

-In addition to rhodopsins and GPCRs, we also have interests in some membrane receptors and transporters.
+In addition to photo- and chemoreceptors, we are also interested in proteins that sense other physicochemical stimuli, such as magnetic fields and ultrasound.
 Please ask us for details.

 4-6-1 Komaba, Meguroku, Tokyo, RCAST, Building-4, Room 212, 215